SixArm/topics/topics/about-the-guides/index.md

 # Business Lingo Guide

-Learn topics for workplace teamwork, such as analysis tools like the 2x2 grid, aphorisms like the Pereto Principle, idioms like "Get on the front foot", quotations like "Make mistakes faster", and soft skills like how to collaborate.
+Learn topics for workplace teamwork, such as analysis tools like the 2x2 grid, aphorisms like the Pareto Principle, idioms like "Get on the front foot", quotations like "Make mistakes faster", and soft skills like how to collaborate.

 * Get it via [Gumroad](https://gumroad.com/l/business-lingo-guide) or [GitHub](https://github.com/sixarm/business-lingo-guide)